dzmitryh/auto-value-jackson/README.md

 # auto-value-jackson

-That extension is adding `JacksonProperty` to every getter in `AutoValue` class as well as adding `JsonCreator` to constructor method.
+Extension is based on Google's [AutoValue](https://github.com/google/auto/tree/master/value) and adds `JacksonProperty` to every getter in `AutoValue` class as well as adding `JsonCreator` to constructor method.

 Example: